Forricide/still-feel-alive/Chapter 7.md

 "Why?"

 "Are you asking why I thought there might be a tattoo?
 Newter and I both have one.
-We are referred to as 'case fifty-threes', or by many, as monsters.
-Parahumans with physical deformities.
+Many call us monsters, but we are more professionally referred to as 'case fifty-threes'.
+Parahumans with physical deformities, generally accompanied by that tattoo.
 And neither of us have any memories of our lives previous to being... like we are now."

 He stops, looking at her.
 If there's any emotion involved in talking about such sensitive topics, it doesn't show.